New Street Square

 City Architecture Awards 2009 - overall winner

 This square building is the Bennetts Associates designer.
 The unique well squared alignment compliments the New Street Square development, from shops to Cafes juxtaposing each other and adjacent office buildings keeping the structure simple.
+Architect: Bennetts Associates Architects

 Bennetts Associates is designer for this square building.
 A new public square forms the heart of Bennett Associates’ New Street Square development, with pedestrian routes radiating from each of its four corners.
-Cafés and
+Cafés and shops adjacent to office entrances animate the street scene.
+Although the tallest element in the scheme is 18 storeys, varying building heights ensure that maximum sunlight penetrates the square.

 The main aspect to the design of the buildings where that it had senses of open space and clarity with an overwhelming element of nature at its best with growing green wall, opening to a public’s areas provided with great simple design as well as having, sculptures, lighting and artwork have been integrated of developments susses providing a common sense of rest, which is as clear at night as throughout the day.